- PhD -- Yale University

 Dr. Mann was a Lead Author on the Observed Climate Variability and Change chapter of the Intergovernmental Panel on Climate Change (IPCC) Third Scientific Assessment Report in 2001 and was organizing committee chair for the National Academy of Sciences Frontiers of Science in 2003.
 He has received a number of honors and awards including NOAA's outstanding publication award in 2002 and selection by Scientific American as one of the fifty leading visionaries in science and technology in 2002.
 He contributed, with other IPCC authors, to the award of the 2007 Nobel Peace Prize.
 He was awarded the Hans Oeschger Medal of the European Geosciences Union in 2012 and was awarded the National Conservation Achievement Award for science by the National Wildlife Federation in 2013.
 He made Bloomberg News' list of fifty most influential people in 2013.
 In 2014, he was named Highly Cited Researcher by the Institute for Scientific Information (ISI) and received the Friend of the Planet Award from the National Center for Science Education.
 He is a Fellow of the American Geophysical Union, the American Meteorological Society, and the American Association for the Advancement of Science.

-Dr. Mann is author of more than 190 peer-reviewed and edited publications, and has published two books including Dire Predictions: Understanding Climate Change and The Hockey Stick and the Climate Wars: Dispatches from the Front Lines.
+Dr. Mann is author of more than 200 peer-reviewed and edited publications, and has published two books including Dire Predictions: Understanding Climate Change and The Hockey Stick and the Climate Wars: Dispatches from the Front Lines, with a we is with a third—The Madhouse Effect, co-authored with Washington Post editorial cartoonist Tom Toles—due out this fall .
 He is also a co-founder and avid contributor to the award-winning science website RealClimate.org.

 Awards and Honors